 Course Features: 18 holes over 7,160 yards with a par of 72

-Known for his strong sense of environmental design and challenging-but-fair courses, Tom Fazio, utilizing Los Peñasquitos Canyon as his canvas, married dramatic elevations, diverse bunkering and lush fairways for an exceptional game at The Grand Del Mar.
-Melding extreme playability with the serene natural setting of this stunning San Diego golf resort, the 7,160-yard par-72 golf course spans more than 380 lush acres, punctuated by dramatic elevations, rolling hills, scenic valleys and shimmering water features.
+Known for his keen sense of environmental design and challenging-but-fair courses, Tom Fazio, utilizing Los Peñasquitos Canyon as his canvas, married dramatic elevations, diverse bunkering, and lush fairways for an exceptional game at The Grand Del Mar.
+Melding extreme playability with the serene natural setting of this stunning San Diego golf resort, the 7,160-yard par-72 golf course spans more than 380 lush acres, punctuated by dramatic elevations, rolling hills, scenic valleys, and shimmering water features.

 Thanks to San Diego’s renowned climate, one can play year-round on the private rolling greens.
 Learn one-on-one with PGA-certified instructors.
-Try the latest clubs, or simply relax in the handsome Clubhouse.
-This challenging and unforgettable experience is reserved exclusively for resort guests, Members and Villa owners of the resort.
-From the 5,000-square-foot driving range with two large tees at each end to the secluded short game practice area complete with two bunkers and a green, players can attempt a variety of shots from different mounds, lengths and breaks.
-An additional separate putting green near the first hole offers yet another option for fine tuning.
+Try the latest clubs, or relax in the handsome Clubhouse.
+This challenging and unforgettable experience is reserved exclusively for resort guests, Members, and Villa owners of the resort.
+From the 5,000-square-foot driving range with two large tees at each end to the secluded short game practice area complete with two bunkers and a green, players can attempt a variety of shots from different mounds, lengths, and breaks.
+An additional separate putting green near the first hole offers yet another option for fine-tuning.
 More information thegranddelmar.com

 3. Omni La Costa Resort and Spa